-Watermain pipe larger than 400 mm (16 inches) diameter may be constructed using Concrete Pressure Pipe (C.P.P.), as approved by the Chatham-Kent P.U.C.
-Concrete Pressure Pipe shall be new pipe manufactured in accordance with AWWA specification C301 and C304.
+Watermain pipe larger than 400 mm (16 in) diameter may be constructed using Concrete Pressure Pipe (C.P.P.), as approved by the Chatham-Kent P.U.C.
+Concrete Pressure Pipe shall be new pipe manufactured in accordance with AWWA C301, C303 and C304.
 Water distribution systems that incorporate concrete pressure pipes shall be constructed according to manufacturer's specifications.